How to Start an LLC in South Carolina (Step-by-Step) 2025 Guide

 Having said all that, if you’re just looking to save money, forming a South Carolina LLC for PA vehicles could be a lot of work and a headache.
 You’ll also need a South Carolina Registered Agent.

-Currently, PA LLCs don’t have Annual Reports (they have Decennial Reports; due once every 10 years), however, PA will soon move to an Annual Report system in 1-2 years.
+Beginning in 2025, Pennsylvania will require all LLCs to file a Pennsylvania LLC Annual Report.
 Even so, it might make your life easier to just use PA LLCs with adequate insurance.
 And if you want to get more fancy, you could speak with an asset protection attorney to do some other types of entity structuring.
 Hope that helps.

 Reply